Northeast Regional Dodgeball Rules

 Starting The Game

-1. The game will begin by placing the dodgeballs (6) along the center line.
+1. The game will begin by placing 3 dodgeballs for each team on their white volleyball boundary line nearest their endline.
 Players will take a position behind their respective back lines.

 2. The intramural official will blow their whistle to start the game at their discretion so players may not time the start.
 Teams that constantly start prior to the whistle may be penalized with a yellow card for multiple infractions.

-5. Players may not step on or cross the centerline after the start of the game and players will be eliminated if their foot touches or crosses the line.
+5. Players may not step on or cross the centerline and players will be eliminated if their foot touches or crosses the line.

 b.
 At no time can a player use their feet to kick the ball or retrieve the ball (including the beginning of the game to get the balls from the center line).
 The officials at their discretion may call a player out.
 Incidental contact by the feet that is unintentional will be disregarded.